 IV.H.
 Assess the member's interpersonal relationships with the infant/child, her partner, and other family members living in the home.
 The assessment should include, but is not limited to, the member's strengths, weaknesses, support system, social environment, stresses, attitude toward the infant/other children, and past experiences with parenting.
 Refer the member for psychosocial services as appropriate.
 Ensure timely follow-up.

-assessment, problems noted, and referrals made.
+IV.H.
+The member's file includes documentation of assessment, problems noted, and referrals made.
 The file also includes documentation that the care coordinator followed up with the member to confirm that the referrals resulted in appointments.